n1kk/vite-plugin-sveltekit-fetch-invalidate/README.md

 fetchInvalidate({
   patterns: {
     watch: ["src/blog/**/*.svelte", "src/blog/**/*.mdx"],
-    // if your endpoint has a param in it invalidating it won't work, you have to specify manual list
+    // if your endpoint has a param in it then invalidating `/api/[type].json` won't work, you have to specify manual list
-    invalidate: ["/api/get-posts.json"],
+    invalidate: ["/api/posts.json"],
   },
 });